 A lawn mower (also known as a mower, grass cutter or lawnmower) is a machine utilizing one or more revolving blades to cut a grass surface to an even height.
 The height of the cut grass may be fixed by the design of the mower, but generally is adjustable by the operator, typically by a single master lever, or by a lever or nut and bolt on each of the machine’s wheels.

-An arc lamp or arc light is a lamp that produces light by an electric arc (also…
+An electric light is a device that produces visible light from electric power.…

 Suggest an invention you think it should be here